0phoff/pgpd/docs/source/index.rst

 |pgpdlogo|

-pygeospandas is a simple wrapper around `PyGEOS`_, in order to allow using its functionality in `pandas`_. |br|
+pygeospandas is a simple wrapper around `Shapely`_, in order to allow using its functionality in `pandas`_. |br|
 It contains the following pieces:

 - *GeosArray & GeosDtype* |br|
-  pandas ExtensionArray and Dtype to be able to work with PyGEOS data in Series and DataFrames.
+  pandas ExtensionArray and Dtype to be able to work with Shapely data in Series and DataFrames.
 - *"geos" Series Accessor* |br|
-  Access all of the PyGEOS functionality on Series objects, so that there is no need to unwrap to NumPy arrays.
+  Access all of the Shapely functionality on Series objects, so that there is no need to unwrap to NumPy arrays.
 - *"geos" DataFrame Accessor* |br|
-  Apply PyGEOS functions to all "geos" Dtype series in the dataframe at once.
+  Apply Shapely functions to all "geos" Dtype series in the dataframe at once.

 .. container:: button